Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

-We (re)prove: \begin{prop}[MLSI/CMLSI Merge] Let $\{\Phi^t_j : j \in 1...J \in \NN\}$ be self-adjoint quantum Markov semigroups such that $\Phi_j^t = \text{ad}_{\exp(- \L_j t)}$ with fixed point conditional expectation $\Phi_j^\infty$.
-Let $\Phi^t$ be the semigroup generated by $\L = \sum_j \alpha_j \L_j + \L_0$, where $\L_0$ generates $\Phi_0^t$ with fixed point algebra containing the fixed point algebra of $\{\Phi_j \}$.
-Let $\{\E_j\}$ have $\{\alpha\}$-(C)SQF, and $\Phi^t_j$ have $\lambda_j$-(C)MLSI for each $j$.
-Then $\Phi^t$ has $\min_j \{\lambda_j / \alpha \}$-(C)MLSI. \end{prop} Proposition \ref{prop:mlsimerge} is not surprising, and the historical use of quasi-factorization in proving log-Sobolev inequalities relies on essentially equivalent results.
-A simple proof of Proposition \ref{prop:mlsimerge} with $\Phi_0 = \id$ emerges from the Fisher information formulation of MLSI detailed in \cite{gao_fisher_2020}, as the Fisher information is additive in Lindbladian, and the relative entropy assumed subadditive up to a constant.
-A full proof that does not use Fisher information appears in Appendix \ref{sec:approxrelent}.
-While this assumes $\alpha$-(C)SQF rather than the more fine-grained $\{\alpha_j\}$-(C)QSF, one can adjust constant prefactors in $\{\L_j\}$ to equalize these coefficients, correspondingly changing the needed, individual (C)MLSI constants.
-Also notable is that Proposition \ref{prop:mlsimerge} applies when conditional expectations do commute.
+We (re)prove: \begin{prop} Let $\{\Phi^t_j : j \in 1...J \in \NN\}$ be self-adjoint quantum Markov semigroups such that $\Phi_j^t = \exp(- \L_j t)$ with fixed point conditional expectation $\E_{j *} = \lim_{t \rightarrow \infty} \Phi_j^t$ for each $j$ weighted respectively by $(\sigma_j)$.
+Let $\E_{\sigma *}$ be the weighted intersection fixed point conditional expectation, assuming $\E_{j *}$ are compatibly weighted so that it exists.
+Let $\Phi^t$ be the semigroup generated by $\L = \sum_j \alpha_j \L_j + \L_0$, where $\L_0$ generates $\Phi_0^t$ such that $\Phi_0^t \E_{\sigma *} = \E_{\sigma *} \Phi_0^t = \E_{\sigma *}$.
+If $\{\Phi_j^t\}$ has $\{ \alpha_j \}$-(C)SQF, and $\Phi^t_j$ has $\lambda$-(C)MLSI for each $j$, then $\Phi^t$ has $\lambda$-(C)MLSI. \end{prop} Proposition \ref{prop:mlsimerge} is not surprising, and the historical use of quasi-factorization in proving modified log Sobolev inequalities relies on essentially equivalent results.
+A simple proof of results like Proposition \ref{prop:mlsimerge} with $\Phi_0 = \id$ emerges from the Fisher information formulation of MLSI detailed in \citen{gao_fisher_2020}, as the Fisher information of a sum of Lindbladians is equal to the sum of their respective Fisher informations.
+An alternate form of proof appears in Appendix \ref{sec:approxrelent}.
+Proposition \ref{prop:mlsimerge} can also be useful when conditional expectations do commute, in which case quasi-factorization reduces to SSA.
 When multiple subsets of constituent conditional expectations lead to the same intersection algebra, $\alpha < 1$ is possible.
-The use of bipartite quasi-factorization to prove MLSI appears in \cite{bardet_approximate_2020} and \cite{capel_modified_2020}, so similar methods exist in the literature. \begin{rem} As shown in \cite[Section 3.2]{bardet_approximate_2020}, one can convert (C)SQF inequalities from the doubly stochastic setting to non-trivially weighted conditional expectations.
-The results of \cite{junge_stability_2019} compare (C)MLSI constants of Lindbladians with non-tracial invariant states to those with tracial invariant states, and the methods therein underlie the comparison in \cite[Section 3.2]{bardet_approximate_2020}.
+The use of bipartite quasi-factorization to prove MLSI appears in \citen{bardet_approximate_2022} and \citen{capel_modified_2020}, so similar methods exist in the literature. \begin{rem} As shown in \citen[Section 3.2]{bardet_approximate_2022}, one can convert (C)SQF inequalities from the doubly stochastic setting to non-trivially weighted conditional expectations.
+The results of \citen{junge_stability_2019} compare (C)MLSI constants of Lindbladians with non-tracial invariant states to those with tracial invariant states, and the methods therein underlie the comparison in \citen[Section 3.2]{bardet_approximate_2022}.
 One may also use Lemma \ref{ephi} together with Theorem \ref{thm:relent} or \ref{revconv} similarly. \end{rem}

 We demonstrate uses of quasi-factorization in two primary examples.
 First, we show asymptotically tight, uncertainty-like relations for pairs of measurement bases.
 In particular, when $A$ is a $d$-dimensional subsystem of bipartite system $A B$ with respective matrix algebras $\A$ and $\B$, and $\S, \T \subseteq \A$ correspond respectively to measurement bases $\{\ket{i_S} : i = 1...d \}$ and $\{\ket{i_T} : i = 1...d\}$ such that $\xi = \min_{i,j} |\braket{i_S | j_T}|^2 > 0$, quasi-factorization implies that